JosephRedfern/RedBlog/README.md

+NOTE
+====
+This is here for historical reasons, and is seriously outdates.
+All about the frameworks now, yo'!

 RedBlog
 ===============
 This is my CM1102 (Web Applications) coursework.
 I have decided to open source it under the GNU General Public License - although I didn't choose that license for any particular reason.